-Tourists discover this Central Slovak rarity mostly by accident.
+Tourists discover this central Slovak rarity mostly by accident.
 A gateway to the past

 Something to admire

-The metallurgical open-air museum in Valaská presents the history of iron ore mining and processing in this village and its surroundings, in an attractive way.
+The metallurgical open-air museum in Valaská, Brezno district, presents the history of iron ore mining and processing in this village and its surroundings, in an attractive way.

 "The open-air museum presents iron production from the Iron Age, through the Middle Ages and the Renaissance, to the Industrial Revolution.
 In addition to metallurgical operations, visitors can see the old iron mine, a coal workshop, where charcoal was once produced to fuel the smelting furnaces.
 The exhibits include wrought iron products, castings as well as pressed and enameled pots," explained Štéc, who holds the unique museum under his thumb.